 Privacy Plan Overview

-On July 30, 2004, the US Department of Housing and Urban Development (HUD) released the standards for Homeless Management Information Systems (69 Federal Register 45888).
+On July 30, 2004, the US Department of Housing and Urban Development (HUD) released the Homeless Management Information System (HMIS) Data and Technical Standards.
 This standard outlines the responsibilities of the HMIS and for the agencies which participate in an HMIS.
 This section of our Standard Operating Procedure describes the Privacy Plan of the DuPage County HMIS.
 We intend our policy and plan to be consistent with the HUD standards.
 All users, agencies and system administrators must adhere to this Privacy Plan.

 We intend our Privacy Plan to support our mission of providing an effective and usable case management tool.
 We recognize that clients served by individual agencies are not exclusively that “agency’s client” but instead are truly a client of the DuPage County Continuum of Care.
 Thus, we have adopted a Privacy Plan which supports limited sharing of client-level data with the intent to improve coordination of care and resource linkages amongst partnering agencies.